Shane McCrae: Early life and education

-Born in Portland, Oregon to a white mother and black father, his maternal grandparents kidnapped him when he was three years old and raised him to believe that his father had abandoned him.
+Born in Portland, Oregon to a white mother and black father, he was kidnapped by his maternal grandparents when he was three years old and raised him to believe that his father had abandoned him.
 His grandfather was a white supremacist who abused him.
 They moved to California when he was 10 years old, and he grew up in Texas and California.
 He did not see his father again until he was 16.

 He dropped out of high school and later earned a GED certificate and had a child at 18.
 He attended Chemeketa Community College.
 In 2002, McCrae graduated from Linfield College in McMinnville, Oregon.
 In 2004, he earned a Master of Fine Arts from the University of Iowa in Iowa City.
 In 2007, he graduated from Harvard Law School with a JD.
 In 2012, he earned a Master of Arts from the University of Iowa.

 Career

-McCrae was an assistant professor in the Creative Writing program at Oberlin College 2015–2017 and is an assistant professor in the Creative Writing MFA program at Columbia University.
+McCrae was an assistant professor in the Creative Writing program at Oberlin College 2015–2017 and is an associate professor in the Creative Writing MFA program at Columbia University.